 How Long Do You Let Flan Cool Before Flipping?

 Ideally, you should bake the flan for 55 to 65 minutes, or until it is firm yet jiggly in the center.
-Afterward, remove the flan from the water bath and cool it for 30 minutes on a rack.
-Refrigerate, uncovered, for at least 8 hours or up to 3 days, until it’s cool and firm.
+Afterward, take out the flan from the water bath and cool it for 15 minutes on a rack with a slightly open oven door.
+Then, remove it from the oven and refrigerate, uncovered, for at least 8 hours or up to 3 days, until it’s cool and firm.

 When you remove the flan from the fridge, slowly warm the caramel until it is still liquid, then immerse the dish in a baking pan of boiling water for about 3 seconds.
-To loosen the flan from the pan, gently shake it with a thin knife around the dish’s edge, then flip the flan onto a plate.
+To loosen the flan from the pan, gently shake it.
+If you are using a silicone pan, it should come out with ease.
+But if your flan is sticked to the pan sides, gently slide with a thin knife around the edge, then flip the flan onto a plate.

 How to Fix an Overcooked Flan?

 A good flan should be creamy and even, with a silky smooth texture.
 The sauce should have a beautiful golden caramel color and no burned flavor.
 However, if the inside of your flan is not creamy enough, or if it contains air bubbles, it’s a clear sign that you’ve got an overcooked flan.